Tredge/WishListBot/README.md

 # Steam Wishlist Bot

-A Discord bot that tracks Steam game prices and notifies you of deals using the GG.deals API.
+A Discord bot that tracks Steam game prices and notifies you of deals using the GG.deals & Steam APIs.

 ## Features